xpdota/guide-scratch/3pty/LogGuide.md

 <!-- Disable MD033, no inline HTML for anchors on headings and diagrams -->
 <!-- markdownlint-disable MD024 MD033 -->

+# Credit

+This is mostly based on the [Cactbot Log Guide](https://github.com/xpdota/cactbot/blob/main/docs/LogGuide.md).
+However, much of that guide is auto-generated off Cactbot source.
+Thus, certain changes like new fields, or changing the name of a field for better clarity is difficult.
+In part, this is due to the fact that the Chinese client runs on an older version of the game, and thus an older ACT version, so Cactbot needs to be backwards compatible with older versions of the parsing plugin.

+As this document is meant to be completely independent of Cactbot, it can be updated in a more timely manner when anything changes on the ACT or game side of things.

 # Log Lines and Triggers

 This is intended to be a comprehensive guide to log lines for folks who want to write ACT triggers, or any third party